 Depression Is More Than Sadness

-"A human being can survive almost anything as long as they can see the end in sight.
-But depression is so insidious, and it compounds daily that it's impossible to see the end"
+"A human being can survive almost anything as long as they can see the end.
+But depression is so insidious, it's impossible to see the end"

 -Elizabeth Wurtzel

-While sadness often has a clear cause, depression can arise from a combination of factors, including genetic predisposition, biological differences in brain chemistry, hormonal changes, trauma or stress, and certain medical conditions.
+While sadness often has a clear cause, depression can arise from a combination of factors, including genetic predisposition, biological differences in brain chemistry, hormonal changes, trauma, stress, anxiety and certain medical conditions

 A WORD FROM MENTAL NURTURING:

 To conclude, depression transcends mere sadness; it permeates every aspect of life, clouding thoughts, emotions, and actions.
-Unlike fleeting sadness, it lingers persistently, impacting one's ability to function, work, and maintain relationships.
+Unlike fleeting sadness, depression lingers persistently, impacting one's ability to function, work, and maintain relationships.
 It's a complex interplay of biological, psychological, and social factors, often requiring professional intervention for effective management.
-Beyond sadness, depression engulfs individuals in a profound sense of hopelessness and despair, diminishing their zest for life.

 RESOURCES: